-Sales specialists can use the app in the showroom or customers can download it from the App Store to visualize the different car configurations.
+Sales specialists can use the app in the showroom or customers can download it from Google Play or the App Store to visualize the different car configurations.
 Features such as interior styles, exterior colors, and wheel rims can be altered at a touch of a screen.
 Customers can see how the car might look in their own driveways—even opening the trunk and doors to get “inside” the car for a closer look at the interior.
 Once the visualization is complete, customers can share with others including BMW i sales outlets via email or social media.

 BMW Group Vice President